odys-z/JRE-Mirror/README.md

     }
 ```

 Restart the service, if you followed the steps in the README of html-service.
+E.g.

 ```
     sudo systemctl restart html-service.service